ncatlab/nlab-content/pages/0/6/8/2/2860/content.md

 Let $(C, \otimes, I)$ be a monoidal category.
 We define the following full subcategories of $C$.

 1. $C^{\operatorname{sym}}$ is the largest **symmetric** monoidal subcategory.
 That is, it is the full subcategory where the switcheroo functor is naturally isomorphic to the identity.
 2. $C^{\operatorname{co}}$ is the subcategory of commutative, associative, unital **comonoids**.
-Note that we take morphisms in $C$, not morphisms of comonoid.
+Note that we take morphisms in $C$, not morphisms of comonoids.
 These are the objects that come equiped with diagonal and projection morphisms.
 =--

 +--{.query}